arispeaks/SFLibrary/README.md

 My findings are summarized [here](https://arianahusain.medium.com/i-want-that-book-a-look-at-sf-library-data-f49a9f74ba9a)

 ## Licensing, Authors, Acknowledgements
-All data and licensing can be found on the [DataSF website](https://data.sfgov.org/Culture-and-Recreation/Library-Usage/qzz6-2jup).
+Licensing for any data can be found on the [DataSF website](https://data.sfgov.org/Culture-and-Recreation/Library-Usage/qzz6-2jup).
+Code snippets from Udacity Data Science course were used as a basis for the modeling functions.